h o m e

 Ayshe in illustrations & photography by Judy York

 --CROSS-DANCE CONDITIONING: uses different styles of dance (MiddleEastern, ballet, yoga, modern, Indian, African, Flamenco) to strengthen different body parts.
-Also, this helps to build a repertoire of movements useful to tribal, fusion, gothic, and fantasy bellydance creations. --LEARN SKILLS: of improvization and choreography.
+Also, this helps to build a repertoire of movements useful to tribal, fusion, gothic, fantasy and theatrical bellydance creations.

 --MUSIC AND RHYTHM: learn how to make sense of any music or rhythm you hear.